bogadrian/gatsby-final/src/posts/qr-code-restaurant-menu.md

 For example, if you are the 100’th restaurant to register to the app, your custom part of the URL will be something like this: https: //myapp. com/aswome-restaurant-100

+The count part is just to avoid bugs if there are 2 or more bars with the same name.

-Where awesome-restaurant is the slug created from the restaurant name registration.
+Where "awesome-restaurant" is the slug created from the restaurant name registration: Awesome Restaurant.

-Then I call an end-point on server which writes that slug thing to a field called menuUrl.
+Then I call an end-point on server which writes that slug thing to a field called "menuUrl".

 <br>